- 1 Visual Field Test

-It’s suggested get the testing done with the best eye hospital in Delhi.
-The visual field test is estimated as a functional test.
-Enables your doctor to tell you if you have lost any field of vision from glaucoma.
+It also enables your doctor to tell you if you have lost any field of vision from glaucoma.
 Also, help to define the rate of disease progression.
 Your doctor will be capable to tell you how critical your disease is based on this test.
 Although the test is not painful, and it just takes a few minutes for each eye.
 Many eye and brain diseases can cause peripheral vision loss and other visual field irregularities.
-Visual field tests are done by eye care professionals to recognise blind spots and other visual field defects, which can be an early indication of these problems.
+The visual field test is done by eye care professionals to recognize blind spots and other visual field defects, which can be an early indication of these problems.

-For regular eye checkup and Visual Field tests, do visit our website Eyemantra.
+For regular eye checkups and visual field test, do visit our website Eyemantra.